TONY-UMN43/FireChat-Public/README.md

 ## Description
-Firebase is a messaging project that was inspired by LinkedIn.
+FireChat is a messaging project that was inspired by Instagram.

 1. Create an account or log in with an existing one.